Nawaf-Aljohani/RouteSense-Admin-Website/README.md

    ![image](https://github.com/user-attachments/assets/1b7ec346-3312-4a13-8313-6affdafd64aa)

 5. Must add [Firebase](https://firebase.google.com/) connection
-6. VRP and TSP files are confidential so their perspective functions are disabled
+6. VRP and TSP files are confidential so their related functions are disabled
 7. Use the an admin email to log in and sign up other admins
 8. Run node server